-Per the direction of City Council, staff has included the following in the proposed ordinance amending 2022 California Green Building Standards Code (CALGreen, Title 24, Part 11): 1) all-electric requirements for nonresidential new construction (with limited exemptions) and 2) enhanced EV charging infrastructure requirements for new single-family, multi-family, and nonresidential buildings using the PCE model code.
+Per the direction of City Council, staff has included the following in the proposed ordinance amending 2022 California Green Building Standards Code (CALGreen, Title 24, Part 6): 1) all-electric requirements for all new nonresidential construction (with limited exemptions) and 2) enhanced EV charging infrastructure requirements for new single-family, multi-family, and nonresidential buildings using the PCE model code.
+Based on Council direction, staff focused the newly proposed reach code requirements on new construction only.
+Staff will return to Council at a later date to explore incentives, rebates, and potential reach code mandates for existing buildings.